mohammedmanssour/laravel-recurring-models/README.md

 $model->repeat()->weekly()
 ```

-The recurrence will start after 7 days based on the `startsAt` returned value.
+The recurrence will start after 7 days based on the `repetitionBaseDate` returned value.

 You can specify the days of the recurrence using the `on` method.